 The Assessor's Office estimates market value using a mass appraisal process.
 The mass appraisal process involves the analysis of sales that have taken place in the County and the collection of the physical features of each property in the County.
 The Assessor's Office also analyzes information on construction costs, rent earnings potential, and many other financial considerations affecting market value, such as the current rate of interest charged for borrowing money to buy or build properties in the County.
 Using these facts, the Assessor's Office can determine property value using a sales comparison, cost, or income approach.
-After the analysis of factors, the Assessor's Office appraisal staff makes a determination of the market value of a property
+After analyzing factors, the Assessor's Office appraisal staff determines the market value of a property.